nunorc/perl.pt/README.md

 yyyy-mm-dd, por Author <e-mail>
 <blank line>
 ```
 After this you can write whatever you want.
-HTML weaven in you post is algo ok.
+HTML weaven in you post is also ok.

+* Do not forget to proofread your post.
+Use a spell checker.

 * Push the changes to the repository, open a pull request, ...

 * If you need an image in your post, commit the image to the `src/imgs` directory and use an absolute path for it, eg: `/imgs/myimage.png`.
+If you want to use a generic icon, as the APPP Onion logo, the Camelia butterfly or other, check if there is one already on the `imgs` folder, and try to reuse it.

 * Wait for the next build of the site